How to make a Card Game / Tarot Deck

 You can watch a tutorial about how to design images using our templates here: https://youtu.be/8IDecwxMakY

-When designing images for our cards, you will want all important information to fall within the blue dotted safe zone.
+When designing images for our cards, you will want all important information to fall within the blue dotted "Safe Zone" line.
 All information between the blue dotted safe zone and the red cut line (where we will cut out the item) is not guaranteed to be printed.
 Everything outside the red cut line is the bleed zone.
-You will need to create the background of your image to fill the bleed zone.
+You will need to create the background of your image so that it fills the bleed zone.

 Here are examples of cards that have full bleed beyond the red cut line and where all the important information is within the blue dotted safe zone.
-If drift of 1/8" were to occur, then it will not be as noticeable compared to a card that has uniform borders.
-Borders often exaggerate the drift that can occur.
+If drift of 1/8" were to occur, then it would not be as noticeable compared to a card that has uniform borders.
+Borders will exaggerate any drift that can occur during printing and cutting.

 Cost of the cards

-A sheet of cards is how many cards are printed on one page at a time.
+The Items Per Sheet is how many cards are printed on one sheet at a time.
 This number can vary depending on the size of the cards.
 While you are not required to use the entire sheet, we will use the whole sheet for your order.

 You always pay for the full sheet for all components, because we can't process part of a sheet.
 We don't send you the blanks because generally, people don't want blank components in their games, especially when selling them.

-Example: If your game contained 25 cards, you will be charged for 2 sheets because it goes into the next sheet of cards.
+Example: If your game contained 25 poker cards, you would be charged for two sheets, because this would use 18 cards from the first sheet and 7 cards from the second sheet.

 Selecting a box